Supreme Court Decision Clears the Path for Florida Executions

 Trials for these offenses consist of two phases: the guilt determination and the sentencing.
 During the initial phase, the jury determines whether the defendant is guilty of the accused offense.
 A guilty verdict requires a unanimous decision from the jury.
 During the second phase, the jury decides whether to execute or give a sentence of life in prison.
 This decision only requires a majority vote from the jury and the judge has the discretion to overturn the decision.

-If you or a loved one is facing a charge in the Florida courts that carries a possible death sentence, our Miami attorneys can provide you with an aggressive defense.
+If you or a loved one is facing a charge in the Florida courts that carries a possible death sentence, our Miami lawyers can provide you with an aggressive defense.
 Contact Ratzan & Faccidomo, LLC in Miami today at (305) 330-3905 for a confidential and free consultation.